Nucleic acid

-Nucleic acids are biopolymers, macromolecules, essential to all known forms of life.
+Nucleic acids are large biomolecules that are crucial in all cells and viruses.
 They are composed of nucleotides, which are the monomer components: a 5-carbon sugar, a phosphate group and a nitrogenous base.
 The two main classes of nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
-If the sugar is ribose, the polymer is RNA; if the sugar is the ribose derivative deoxyribose, the polymer is DNA.
+If the sugar is ribose, the polymer is RNA; if the sugar is deoxyribose, a variant of ribose, the polymer is DNA.

-Nucleic acids are naturally occurring chemical compounds that serve as the primary information-carrying molecules in cells and make up the genetic material.
-Nucleic acids are found in abundance in all living things, where they create, encode, and then store information of every living cell of every life-form on Earth.
-In turn, they function to transmit and express that information inside and outside the cell nucleus to the interior operations of the cell and ultimately to the next generation of each living organism.
-The encoded information is contained and conveyed via the nucleic acid sequence, which provides the 'ladder-step' ordering of nucleotides within the molecules of RNA and DNA.
-They play an especially important role in directing protein synthesis.
+Nucleic acids are chemical compounds that are found in nature.
+They carry information in cells and make up genetic material.
+These acids are very common in all living things, where they create, encode, and store information in every living cell of every life-form on Earth.
+In turn, they send and express that information inside and outside the cell nucleus.
+From the inner workings of the cell to the young of a living thing, they contain and provide information via the nucleic acid sequence.
+This gives the RNA and DNA their unmistakable 'ladder-step' order of nucleotides within their molecules.
+Both play a crucial role in directing protein synthesis.

-Strings of nucleotides are bonded to form helical backbones—typically, one for RNA, two for DNA—and assembled into chains of base-pairs selected from the five primary, or canonical, nucleobases, which are: adenine, cytosine, guanine, thymine, and uracil.
+Strings of nucleotides are bonded to form spiraling backbones and assembled into chains of bases or base-pairs selected from the five primary, or canonical, nucleobases.
+RNA usually forms a chain of single bases, whereas DNA forms a chain of base pairs.
+The bases found in RNA and DNA are: adenine, cytosine, guanine, thymine, and uracil.
 Thymine occurs only in DNA and uracil only in RNA.
-Using amino acids and the process known as protein synthesis, the specific sequencing in DNA of these nucleobase-pairs enables storing and transmitting coded instructions as genes.
-In RNA, base-pair sequencing provides for manufacturing new proteins that determine the frames and parts and most chemical processes of all life forms.
+Using amino acids and protein synthesis, the specific sequence in DNA of these nucleobase-pairs helps to keep and send coded instructions as genes.
+In RNA, base-pair sequencing helps to make new proteins that determine most chemical processes of all life forms.

 History

-Nucleic acid was first discovered by Friedrich Miescher in 1869 at the University of Tübingen, Germany.
-He gave its first name as nuclein.

-In the early 1880s Albrecht Kossel further purified the substance and discovered its highly acidic properties.
+Nucleic acid was, partially, first discovered by Friedrich Miescher in 1869 at the University of Tübingen, Germany.
+He discovered a new substance, which he called nuclein and which - depending on how his results are interpreted in detail - can be seen in modern terms either as a nucleic acid-histone complex or as the actual nucleic acid.
+Phoebus Levene determined the basic structure of nucleic acids.
+In the early 1880s, Albrecht Kossel further purified the nucleid acid substance and discovered its highly acidic properties.
 He later also identified the nucleobases.

 In 1889 Richard Altmann created the term nucleic acid – at that time DNA and RNA were not differentiated.

 In 1938 Astbury and Bell published the first X-ray diffraction pattern of DNA.

 In 1944 the Avery–MacLeod–McCarty experiment showed that DNA is the carrier of genetic information and in 1953 Watson and Crick proposed the double-helix structure of DNA.

 Experimental studies of nucleic acids constitute a major part of modern biological and medical research, and form a foundation for genome and forensic science, and the biotechnology and pharmaceutical industries.